 For the longest time, there’s been a stigma around mental health.
 Those with mental disorders often face criticism from the public and, sadly, even their loved ones.
 There’s also little understanding when it comes to mental illnesses.
 Because of this, many do not seek the help that they need.
 A worldwide study involving 90,000 people confirmed this – it found that so many people don’t receive the proper care due to the stigma around mental illnesses.

-The Covid-19 pandemic has seen traction when it comes to mental health.
-Many folks felt the effects of social isolation, anxiety, and depression.
+Many folks felt the effects of social isolation, anxiety, and depression during the pandemic.
 Now, having conversations on mental health issues is not so taboo.
 But what can one do to take care of their mental well-being?
 Here are some tips that we find helpful and relevant to everyone – parents, youths, working adults, and all…

 What you should do to take care of your mental health